Lochy2000/Cloud-based-architecture-Digital-Twin/docs/operations.md

 Network faults use Docker network disconnect and connect operations from the host.
 The runtime container therefore needs neither root access nor `NET_ADMIN`.

+Each trial requests publisher snapshots immediately before and after the fault window.
+Expected sequences are reconciled with the sequence set stored in InfluxDB, producing auditable `messages_expected`, `messages_stored`, and `messages_lost` columns.
+Live `sequence_gap` events remain diagnostic and are not used as the final loss total because QoS 1 can deliver a missing message later.

 ```powershell
 docker compose --env-file ../config/env/c1.env --profile c1 ps
 docker compose --env-file ../config/env/c1.env --profile c1 logs -f publisher storage-writer